ruoqizzz/Scale-invariant-CNNs/Report/SI-ConvNet-Implementation.md

 # [Locally Scale-Invariant Convolutional Neurual Network Implementation based on Caffe](https://github.com/akanazawa/si-convnet)

-This implementation is based on BVLC's Caffe[1] with version October 24th, 2014.
+This implementation is based on BVLC's Caffe [1] with version of October 24th, 2014.

 ## Caffe Environment Deployment

-We use the cloud server (env details:)
+We use the cloud server with a GPU of GTX 1080 Ti 40 core on [jikecloud.net](https://www.jikecloud.net).
+The original code on [si-convnet](https://github.com/akanazawa/si-convnet) has some problem to run due to the update of libraries and we change the code a little bit.
+The updated code is on [our github](https://github.com/wsgdrfz/SIE-CNN/tree/master/1-si-convnet).

 ## Caffe Architecture

-Caffe(Convolutional Architexture for Fast Feature Embedding) is a convolutional neural network framework based on C++/CUDA/Python.
+Caffe (Convolutional Architexture for Fast Feature Embedding) is a convolutional neural network framework based on C++/CUDA/Python.
 Basically it can be divided into three architectures, Blobs, Layers and Networks.
-Everything related to data is through blob, including sav ing, communication and operation.
+Everything related to data is through blob, including saving, communication and operation.
 Layer is the fundermental of model and computation.
-Net is resposible for integrating and connect layers.
+Network is resposible for integrating and connecting layers.

-### Blobs and other data structure
+### Blobs

 Blob is the basic data structural unit of Caffe and it is actually a four dimensional array designed to stores and communicates data.
-It provide a unified memory interface to hold batches of images, model parameters and the derivatives for optimization generated in backpropagtion.
+It provides a unified memory interface to hold batches of images, model parameters and the derivatives for optimization generated in backpropagtion.
 There are two classes of data: `data` and `diff`. `data` is the normal data in network while `diff` is the derivatives of network.
 Blobs can synchronize these data between CPU and GPU in a way ignoring low-level details while maintaining a high level of performance.

-Model .... is defined using protobuff

 ### Layers